 Talkspace prescribers are able to prescribe all medications, with the exclusion of controlled substances.
-Controlled substances include, but are not limited to: Adderall, Ativan, Concerta, Klonopin, Librium, Tranxene, Ritalin, Vyvanse, Valium, Xanax, Lithium.
+Controlled substances include, but are not limited to: Adderall, Ativan, Concerta, Klonopin, Librium, Tranxene, Ritalin, Vyvanse, Valium, Xanax, Suboxone.

 How does payment for Talkspace psychiatry work?